The WiFCERM Committee

 environment agency

-I have worked in the FCERM sector for 15 years and joined the WiFCERM committee in 2022.
-I lead on organising the annual WiFCERM Awards which celebrate inspiring professionals at any stage of their career and organisations which champion gender equality across the sector.
-The awards are presented as part of the annual Flood & Coast Conference Excellence Awards Dinner.
+Becky has worked in the FCERM sector for 16 years and joined the WiFCERM committee in 2022.
+Becky leads on organising the annual WiFCERM Awards which celebrate inspiring professionals and organisations which champion gender equality across the sector.

 priscilla haselhurst